andrei572/samples/analytics.md

 /Relativity.REST/api/Relativity.Analytics/workspaces/{workspaceArtifactID|workspaceGUID}/indexes/{indexArtifactID}
 ```

 The response does not contain any data.
-Success or failure are indicated by the HTTP status code.